anpnrynn/Highlites/README.md

 # Highlites

-The application is meant for windows tablet, laptops with touch screen and pc with windows 11 connected to large tv screens.
+__The application is meant for windows tablet, laptops with touch screen and pc with windows 11 connected to large tv screens.__
+__Home button on the app provides access to help / documentation.__

 Source code is in beta stage, so no code is uploaded yet. also the code is quite simple.